 FORMAT FOR AN INTRODUCTORY SOCCER SKILLS CLINIC FOR A LARGE GROUP OF YOUNG CHILDREN

-Many new, recreational, soccer programs are faced with the challenge of how to introduce the game to novice children and parents.
-A very simple and successful approach is to present a field clinic.
+A soccer skills field clinic is a way for new, recreational, soccer programs to introduce the game to novice children and parents.
 This can be a fun way to demonstrate many of the skills involved in the game and to help parents determine the level of interest of their child.
 In addition, it can be used as the first “practice” to kick off an instructional season.

 The objective of the clinic is to establish small groups of players which will rotate among defined skill stations placed around a full-sized field, during a reasonable amount of time.